-Join Nick Brazzi for an in-depth discussion in this video Setting your default web browser, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Setting your default web browser, part of Learning the Chrome Browser.

 - On every Mac or Windows computer there's a setting for the default web browser.
 You can have several web browsers installed at the same time.
 Windows computers come with Internet Explorer preloaded and Macs come with Safari.
 So if you've installed Chrome on a Mac or Windows computer you have at least two browsers to choose from at any given time.
 But only one can be the default.
 So what's the significance of the default browser?
 Well, let me give you an example.
 I'm going to open up my mail and I've got an email message here with a link in it.